This post is about how to build a growth-focused SaaS SEO strategy.

 This means that if your SaaS is in the consideration set already, buyers will likely be searching for info on how your product compares to competitors (both direct and indirect).

-If your product is not in consideration at this point, you also still have a chance to enter the conversation.
+If your product is not in consideration at this point, you still have a chance to enter the conversation.

-Here’s your goals for bottom of the funnel SEO:
+Here are your goals for bottom-of-the-funnel SEO: